 Pastor Ken’s path and Erin’s path from hell to heaven is quite different from the path that I am following from Dukkha to Nirvana.
 But the starting point is the same – our desire to ease our own suffering, and maybe the suffering of those around us.

 Erin turns to me and asks, “Do you pray?”
 I bet she wishes I would just answer Yes or No.

 I say, “I don’t pray anymore.
 But I have a daily spiritual practice.
 And I bow a lot.
 I even light incense.”
 And I want to add, “Would you like to know more?”

 I want to tell Erin that I don’t pray to the Buddha and ask for miracles.
-But I want to believe in his promise – that one miracle, the ability to actually change.
+But I want to believe in his promise – that one miracle, which is the ability to actually change.
 Gotama promises me that being in this body and paying attention to what is happening around me, and to what I am feeling inside, will actually lead to a falling away of habitual patterns.
 And that I can spend a few moments every day in Nirvana.
 And when I am in Nirvana, I have the freedom to respond to life in a way that is not conditioned by my longings and my fears.

 If Erin isn’t interested right now, that’s okay.
 Maybe she will be some day.
 For now, if her Pentecostal practice helps her deal with reactivity, I want to know more about her path.

 And If you have a spiritual practice that has truly changed you, and it helps you deal with reactivity, you should forget everything I’ve said this morning.
 I hope you will find me during coffee hour and tell me more about your practice.